Aquafina-water-bottle/jp-mining-note/docs/docs/preface.md

 !!! note
     JPMN currently requires Yomichan to create the Anki cards.
-    Yomichan requires your text to be present in a web browser in order to work.
+    As common as Yomichan is, this dependency to Yomichan can be considered a weakness.

     There are many popular setups out there that do not use Yomichan and instead have their own card exporter,